 Did you know most airlines are pretty generous with hand luggage allowance?
 If you’re going away for a long weekend, you may be able to get away with bringing hand luggage, a small suitcase or rucksack along with a handbag and avoid paying extra for checked baggage.

 Weigh and measure your luggage based on your airline’s specifications to check it qualifies and that you won’t incur any surprise charges at the airport.
 You can get a luggage scale from Wilko for just £4 so you can check you’re not over the limit, and use it for all your future trips.

 Bring your own toiletries and travel essentials

 As cute as mini travel toiletries look, they’re terrible value for money.
-Instead, get a refillable travel set from Wilko for £2.50 or Boots for £3 or £5.10 or other high street shops and fill the empty bottles with your own toiletries.
+Instead, get a refillable travel set from Wilko for £2.50 or Rail Europe for £3 or £5.10 or other high street shops and fill the empty bottles with your own toiletries.
 Take your favourite shampoo with you without paying a fortune for something that will run out in a day or two.

 Again, you can use these sets for all your future journeys, meaning you won’t have to use the low-quality shampoo you’ll find in the hotel shower but will still be saving money.